cauBeEzic/Outfit-decider/README.md

 # Outfit Decider

 ## 1) What it is
-Outfit Decider is a full-stack web app that helps users manage a small digital wardrobe and preview outfit combinations with AI-generated try-on images.
+Outfit Decider is a full-stack web app that helps users manage a small digital wardrobe and preview outfit combinations with AI-generated outfit images.
-It combines a React frontend, Supabase (auth + database + storage), and an Express proxy that calls Google Gemini models.
+It combines a React frontend, Supabase (auth + database + storage), and an Express proxy that calls Google Gemini Nano-Banana 2.5 model.

 ## 2) Demo
 Working on deploying.